fm3chanic/windows_terminal_themes/README.md

 ## fm3chanic Themes for Windows Terminal

-This repository contains all color themes for the Windows Terminal I've created so far.
+This repository contains all color themes for the Windows Terminal I've created so far.<br>
+Themes which have been created during my project of color theming Vtubers are in the folder "vtuber_project".
+The folder "other" contains all color themes which where created outside of the project.

-HTML-scheme files for all color themes: https://github.com/fm3chanic/color_schemes
+You can find [HTML reference sheets](https://github.com/fm3chanic/color_schemes) for all color themes [here](https://github.com/fm3chanic/color_schemes).<br>

-Further information regarding the Vtuber project: https://github.com/fm3chanic/vtuber_project
+You can find [further information](https://github.com/fm3chanic/vtuber_project) regarding the Vtuber project [here](https://github.com/fm3chanic/vtuber_project).

 ### Installation: